RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 Objects are orgnaized in trees.
 A group of trees is a forest.

-## AWS Lambda Function

-- CloudWatch Events EventBridge -> trigger every certain time -> AWS lambda function perofrom a task

-- Limits

-  Maximum timeout 15 min

-  memory allocation : 128 MB - 10 GB

-  Environment variables 4 KB

-  disk capacity 512MB - 10 GB

-  vCPU cores: 6

-- Lambda in VPC

-  Lamdda will create an ENI(Elastic Network Interface) in your subnets

-  Lambda with RDS Proxy

-  **The Lambda function must be deployed in your VPC, because RDS Proxy is never pubilcly accessible.**

-- **Provisioned concurrency**

-  Provisioned concurrency is the number of pre-initialized execution environments you want to allocate to your function.
-T**hese execution environments are prepared to respond immediately to incoming function requests**.
-Configuring provisioned concurrency incurs charges to your AWS account.

-  Configuring provisioned concurrency would get rid of the "cold start" of the function therefore speeding up the proccess.

-- Create an IAM execution role with the required permissions and attach the IAM role to the Lambda function.

-## Amazon CloudWatch

-- make a dashboard

-- **EC2 do not provide by default memory metrics to CloudWatch and require the CloudWatch Agent to be installed on the monitored instances**
-- You can use metric streams to continually stream CloudWatch metrics to a destination of your choice, with **near-real-time** delivery and low latency.
-One of the use cases is Data Lake: create a metric stream and direct it to an Amazon Kinesis Data Firehose delivery stream that delivers your CloudWatch metrics to a data lake such as Amazon S3.

-- composite alarm

-  The composite alarm goes into ALARM state **only if all conditions of the rule are met.**

-- Streaming CloudWatch Logs data to Amazon OpenSearch Service

-  You can configure a CloudWatch Logs log group to stream data it receives to your Amazon OpenSearch Service cluster **in near real-time through a** **CloudWatch Logs subscription.** For more information

-## Amazon CloudTrail

- CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS Command Line Interface (CLI), and AWS SDKs and APIs.
-By enabling CloudTrail, the company **can track user activity and changes to AWS resources, and monitor compliance with internal policies and external regulations.	**

-## AWS Config

-Configuration changes= AWS Config

-per-region

-AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have **changed over time**.

-- Config Rules

-  Rules can be evaluated / triggered

 ## Amazon CloudFormation

 AWS CloudFormation is an **infrastructure-as-code service that automates the process of provisioning infrastructure resources.** It provides a way for developers and system administrators to define and manage infrastructure resources in a declarative way.
 CloudFormation templates describe resources and their relationships, which are then provisioned and managed as a single unit.

-## Amazon S3

-S3 is the cheapest and most scalable.

-- **S3 Lifecycle policies**

-  allow you to define rules that automatically transition or **expire objects based on their age** or other criteria.
-By configuring an S3 Lifecycle policy to delete expired object versions and retain only the two most recent versions, you can effectively manage the storage costs while maintaining the desired retention policy.
-This solution is highly automated and requires minimal operational overhead as the lifecycle management is handled by S3 itself.

-- Configuring fast, secure file transfers using **Amazon S3 Transfer Acceleration**

-- With **S3 Block Public Access,** account administrators and bucket owners can easily set up centralized controls to limit public access to their Amazon S3 resources that are enforced regardless of how the resources are created.

-- S3 Standard-Infrequent Access(Standard-IA)

-  S3 Standard-IA is designed for infrequently accessed data, and it provides a lower storage cost than S3 Standard, while still offering the same low latency, high throughput, and high durability as S3 Standard.

-- S3 One Zone-Infrequent Access (S3 One Zone-IA)

-  cheaper, only in one zone, isn't high availabililty

-- Discovering and Deleting Incomplete Multipart Uploads to Lower Amazon S3 Costs

-- To encrypt an object at the time of upload, you need to add **a header called x-amz-server-side-encryption** to the request to tell S3 to encrypt the object using SSE-C, SSE-S3, or SSE-KMS.

-  ### SSE-S3

-  - **SSE-S3 key is handled, managed, and owned by AWS**
-  - "x-amz-server-side-encryption" : "AES256"
-  - enbled by defualy for new buckets & new objects

-  ### SSE-KMS

-  - **SSE-KMS keys are hanled and managed by AWS KMS**
-  - user control + audit key usage using CloudTrail
-  - "x-amz-server-side-encryption" : "aws:kms"
-  - Cons: expensive, every time you upload / download an object, you need to pay the api call to KMS

-  ### SSE-C

-  - **fully managed by the customer outside of AWS**
-  - S3 does not store the key
-  - HTTPS must be used
-  - key must provided ain HTTP headers, for every HTTP request
-  - HTTPS is mandatory for SSE)C

-- asw:SecureTransport

-  force encryption in transit

-- **S3 Storage Lens** is a fully managed S3 storage analytics solution that provides a comprehensive view of object storage usage, activity trends, and recommendations to optimize costs.
-Storage Lens allows you to **analyze object access patterns** across all of your S3 buckets and generate detailed metrics and reports.

-- S3 Object Lambda

-- Expiration / NoncurrentVersionExpiration

-- S3 Replication (cross region)

-  - Unencrypted objects and objects encrypted with SSE-S3 are replicated by default

-  - Objects encrypted with SSE-C(customer provided key) are never replicated
-  - For objects encrypted with SSE-KMS, you need to enable the option(IAM Roles .....)

-- **S3 can NOT send event notification to SageMaker.**

-- S3 Transfer Acceleration

-- S3 File Gateway

-  ache recent access file

-- S3 Lifecycle Policy

-- s3:PutObjectLegalHold

-  The Object Lock legal hold operation enables you to place a legal hold on an object version.
-Like setting a retention period, **a legal hold prevents an object version from being overwritten or deleted.** However, a legal hold doesn't have an associated retention period and remains in effect until removed.

-- preassigned URL

-  preassigned URL is for upload or download for temporary time and for specific users outside the company. signed URL is for temporary access

-- S3 Object Lock enabled

-  - Compliance Mode

-    In compliance mode, a protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.
-When an object is locked in compliance mode, its retention mode can't be changed, and its retention period can't be shortened.

-    **Compliance mode helps ensure that an object version can't be overwritten or deleted for the duration of the retention period.**

-  - Governance Mode

-    In governance mode, users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
-With governance mode, you protect objects against being deleted by most users, but you can still grant some users permission to alter the retention settings or delete the object if necessary.

-    **In Governance mode, Objects can be deleted by some users with special permissions.**

-- Create Dynamic Contact Forms for S3 Static Websites Using AWS Lambda, Amazon API Gateway, and Amazon SES

 ## AWS Storage Gateway